Global spectra, polytopes and stacky invariants: Geometric spectrum of a polytope

-To sum up, the geometric spectrum of a simplicial polytope is a spectrum in the sense of section \ref{sec:CahierChargesSpectre}.
-Rationality, positivity and the volume property are given by lemma \ref{lemma:SpecGeoBoxDimn} and proposition \ref{prop:SpecGeohFunction}, symmetry (Poincar\'e duality) by corollary \ref{coro:SymetrieSpecGeo} and modality by corollary \ref{coro:SpecGeoOrbifold}.
+To sum up, the geometric spectrum of a simplicial polytope is a spectrum in the sense of Section \ref{sec:CahierChargesSpectre}.
+Rationality, positivity and the volume property are given by Lemma \ref{lemma:SpecGeoBoxDimn} and Proposition \ref{prop:SpecGeohFunction} and symmetry (Poincar\'e duality) by Corollary \ref{coro:SymetrieSpecGeo}.